 Disposing Of Your End-of-Life Vehicle

 There are no Approved Treatment Facilities (A.T.F.'s) for the disposal of vehicles within the Dún Laoghaire Rathdown administrative area.
 However, the following are links to A.T.F.’s located in the other Dublin Local Authority areas that do accept End of Life Vehicles:

 Alternatively, the Council also provides a vehicle removal service for privately registered cars, free of charge.
 Please visit our Vehicle Removal page for more information.

 Car Owner Responsibility

-Under Article 35 of the Regulations, where the registered owner of a specified vehicle intends to discard of that vehicle as waste, they are required to deposit that vehicle at an ATF for disposal.
+Where the registered owner of a specified vehicle intends to discard of that vehicle as waste, they are required to deposit that vehicle at an ATF for disposal.
 Vehicles brought to ATFs for disposal should contain all essential components, and not have any additional waste included in them.